Links on Android Authority may earn us a commission. Learn more.

 What I don’t like about the Amazon Echo Dot 4th gen

 That said, the newer model significantly reduces your options as far as placing the speaker is concerned.
 For one, you can no longer mount it up to a wall socket.
 The additional height also means the volume and mute controls are now placed along the curvature of the speaker.
-Placed in a corner, the buttons are needlessly hard to reach in the moments you don’t want to use voice control.
+Placed in a corner, the buttons are needlessly hard to reach when you don’t want to use voice control.

-Should you buy the Amazon Echo Dot 4th Gen?
+Should you buy the Amazon Echo Dot 4th gen?

-If you’ve already got an Echo Dot 3rd-gen, there’s little reason to upgrade to the newer 2020 Echo Dot model.
+If you’ve already got an Echo Dot 3rd gen, there’s little reason to upgrade to the newer 2020 Echo Dot model.
 It might, however, be worth looking into if you’ve been facing issues with connectivity or care about the new aesthetic.

 If you’ve got an older model, the latest Echo Dot fourth-gen offers a reasonable upgrade in audio quality.
-However, the Echo Dot third-gen packs a very similar sounding speaker.
+However, the Echo Dot third-gen packs a very similar-sounding speaker.
 The older model is also now available at a discounted price, making it a better buy for anyone looking for a bit more flexibility while placing the speaker.

-Consider the Amazon Echo (4th Gen) over the Echo Dot
+Consider the Amazon Echo (4th gen) over the Echo Dot